rsheehan/K2/README.md

 Installing K2
 -------------
-K2 is written in [David Schmenk's PLASMA](https://github.com/dschmenk/PLASMA), which is the greatest thing to have happened to Apple II software development in the last 20 years.
+K2 is written in [David Schmenk's PLASMA](https://github.com/dschmenk/PLASMA) (which is wonderful).
 K2 has not been optimised, and parts could be rewritten in assembly to make the slide presentation faster.
 It works adequately at 1MHz but if you have an accelerator or emulator running faster than that I would recommend it.

 You can install PLASMA and compile the source in that environment if you desire.